 You can use Skype for Business to contact other JCU staff members on all campuses.
 Skype for Business is now integrated with Office and allows you to organize Skype meetings from within Outlook.
 To find out how to use Skype for Business @ JCU see the online Skype for Business Guide

 As a staff member, you can access your JCU email, calendars and contacts from your computer or mobile device.
 You are authorized to install Office Online on up to 5 devices, simply follow the instructions for installing onto Mobile devices.
-You can also gain access to email, calendar and software via a web browser by logging on at staff.jcu.edu.au using your JCU email address eg Joseph.Bloggs@jcu.edu.au and password.
+You can also gain access to email, calendar and software via a web browser with Office 365 by logging on at staff.jcu.edu.au using your JCU email address eg Joseph.Bloggs@jcu.edu.au and password.

 Various email aliases exist for subjects, courses and organisational staff aliases, these are available from the Contacts page and are for use by lecturers, tutors, students and staff.
 Staff and students can also join lists to receive information or participate in discussion forums in LearnJCU.